amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Click **Create Service** on the Review page.

 Once the Service is created, click **View Service** and you'll see your task definition has been deployed as a service.
-If your configuration is successful, the service will enter the **RUNNING** state.
+It starts out in the **PROVISIONING** state, progresses to the **PENDING** state, and if your configuration is successful, the service will finally enter the **RUNNING** state.
+You can see these state changes by periodically click on the refresh button.

 7\.
 Test processing iridium orders by subscribing the ALB endpoint with iridium path to the iridium SNS topic.